Key points, adapted from the 3rd and 4th National Climate Assessments

 The health risks of climate change

 A number of key weather and climate factors drive human health impacts.
-More frequent, intense, and longer-lasting extreme heat events increase drought, wildfire, and air pollution risks.1 More frequent and extreme rain and snow, intense storms, and changes in weather patterns can produce flooding, drought, and ecosystem changes.1 Rising sea levels intensify coastal flooding and storm surges (waves that rise above normal high tide), causing injuries, deaths, stress due to evacuations or displacements, and illness due to decreased water quality, among other effects on public health.
+More frequent, intense, and longer-lasting extreme heat events increase drought, wildfire, and air pollution risks.
+More frequent and extreme rain and snow, intense storms, and changes in weather patterns can produce flooding, drought, and ecosystem changes.
+Rising sea levels intensify coastal flooding and storm surges (waves that rise above normal high tide), causing injuries, deaths, stress due to evacuations or displacements, and illness due to decreased water quality, among other effects on public health.
 With climate variability and change, areas already experiencing weather and climate events that threaten human health are likely to experience worsening impacts, and some locations will experience new climate-related health threats.

 The subtopics in the menu at right explore some of the major climate change-related health risks facing the United States today.